Skip to main navigation

 - Find healthy ways to relieve stress.
 Stress can trigger a relapse.
 Try meditation or other stress-relief exercises.
 Meditation can help you feel calm and give you a clearer awareness about your life.

-- Find things to do.
+- Find things to do during any free time.

 - Do volunteer work for a cause that you care about.